Interview by Allan Gardner

 The soundchecks were fantastic; the sound engineer and I did them in the middle of the night after the Berghain employees had all left because everyone in the building had complained after the first try.
 Berghain has this incredibly powerful 6.1 PA system, and we turned it up 100%, which they normally never run it at.
 The engineer was like, “You mean all the way up?
 Like actual full capacity?

 We’ve never really done that before, but sure!”.
-The vibration was so intense that we were holding on to tables and railings not to lose our balance.
+The vibration was so intense that we held on to tables and railings to avoid losing our balance.
 Berghain is a big, complex space made out of concrete, metal, and glass.
 The vividness of the building’s response was very beautiful.
 Just by varying frequencies and intensities slightly, all these creaking/moaning/breathing sounds would emerge from one of their metal staircases, for example.

 But CTM events are always completely sold out, it seems, so the place was completely packed; people in thick winter coats squeezed into every corner.
 And then all the subtle resonances were gone and I felt like I was flying blind.
 Oh well.